APPENDIX III Standard Provisions

 “Agreement Year” means any twelve-month period commencing on the Effective Date or any anniversary thereof.

-“Assura Proposal” means the Supplier’s proposal to the Customer dated [Date].
+“Assura Proposal” means the Supplier’s Statement of Work to the Customer dated [DATE].

 “Documentation” means the documentation (whether in hard copy or electronic form) relating to the Software supplied by the Supplier for use with the Software.